-What does this look like?
+How do you start implementing this tactic?
 First, study the material on your own.
 It’s important to “remember” and “understand” before you climb to the top of the pyramid.
 Then, get together with a study group.
 Review your notes, and look for ambiguous or unclear points.
 Ask a question, then debate the answer with your classmates.
 If you can come to a consensus, that’s great!
 If not, email your professor or teaching aid.
+Make sure to also list out the possible solutions that you and your peers discussed.
 After receiving the answer from one of them, return to the material and discuss how the new information relates to it and clarifies it.

 Tip 2: Study with teaching aids

 Because genetics is often a large class, many schools will offer additional teaching support beyond the professor.
 If one-on-one (or small group) supplemental instruction is available, this provides an opportunity for individualized learning.
 Definitely take advantage of this.
-Try pretending like you’re the professor, and let the instructor ask you questions about the material.
+When in a study session with the aid, try pretending like you’re the professor, and let the instructor ask you questions about the material.
 The instructor will know where most students lack understanding and will focus attention there.
 When you give your answer, you’ll be using the “evaluate” category to select and defend your response.